Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: An Empirical Study of Re-Sampling and Decoupling in Imbalanced SSL

 \emph{Random Sampling.} The most common way and also the standard way of sampling data is to completely sample data points from the dataset randomly which we name random sampling here.
 Formally, under our setting, the probability that a sample from class $j$ is chosen from the dataset is $\mu_j = \frac{N_j}{\sum_{i=1}^{K}N_i}$.
 The long-tailed distribution of the dataset is unchanged in this situation.

-\emph{Mean Sampling.} Mean sampling that assigns an equal probability for each class to be chosen has been shown to be better than random sampling when facing skewed data distribution \cite{shen2016relay, mahajan2018exploring}.
-This is because in such situations, especially when the imbalanced ratio $\lambda$ is extremely large, random sampling will cause the tail classes to be sampled too few thus the model underfits on them.
-Instead, mean sampling which gives the same probability $\mu_j = \frac{1}{K}$ for all classes apparently has a better performance on a balanced test set.
+\emph{Mean Sampling.} Mean sampling that assigns an equal probability $\mu_j = \frac{1}{K}$ for each class to be chosen has been shown to be better than random sampling when facing skewed data distribution \cite{shen2016relay, mahajan2018exploring} since the tail classes will have more chances to be sampled.

 \emph{Reverse Sampling.} To face the challenges that sometimes mean sampling is not enough to solve the bias introduced with the skewed distribution.
 We further propose a more aggressive sampling strategy named reverse sampling that gives a higher chance for tail classes to be chosen.
 The probability of sampling a data point of class $j$ is given by $\mu_j = \frac{\frac{1}{N_j}}{\sum_{i=1}^{K}\frac{1}{N_i}}$.
-In this way, the data distribution is reversed, i.e. the origin head classes now become tail classes and the tail classes become the head.
+In this way, the data distribution is reversed.

 \textbf{Utilizing Unlabeled Data.} Instead of utilizing all the samples in the unlabeled dataset $\mathbb{U}$, we propose to only use a subset $\mathbb{S}$ of $\mathbb{U}$ to expand labeled dataset $\mathbb{X}$.
 In details, the choice of subset $\mathbb{S}$ contains two steps.
-First we rule out all the data that does not meet the quality threshold of SSL algorithms.
+First we rule out all the data that does not meet the quality threshold of SSL algorithms (e.g. FixMatch has a confidence threshold on the classification results of the augmented samples).
 Then with the chosen re-sampling strategy, we can calculate the probability $\mu_j$ for an unlabeled data sample of pseudo label $j$ with the formula above.
 We further add a hyper-parameter $q$ ($q \ge 0$) to control the strength of re-sampling thus the final keep probability adding the sample to $\mathbb{S}$ can be expressed as ${\mu_j}^q$ where $q$ can effectively tune the keep probability of each class.
 For example, when $q = 0$, then the probability for all classes becomes $1$ thus the quality threshold becomes the only factor deciding $\mathbb{S}$.
 While when $q = 1$, the keep probability is just the same as that for labeled data.
 Unlike \cite{wei2021crest}, we do not manually select the most confident pseudo-labeled samples of each class because the biased pseudo label confidence is usually unreliable and the manual selection will require an offline process which complicates the whole pipeline.

 \textbf{Joint and Decoupled Training Schemes.} Assume that our model is constructed with a feature extractor $f$ along with a classifier $g$.
 Joint training means that we use a standard cross-entropy loss to update $f$ and $g$ together.
 While following \cite{kang2019decoupling}, decoupled training refers to the procedure that after obtaining a jointly trained model, we freeze the parameters of $f$ and only fine-tune the classifier $g$.